Skip to main content

 What onboarding covers

-yagr onboard is the standard first-run entry point.
-Internally it drives the same setup flow as yagr setup and configures three things:
+yagr onboard is a guided TUI wizard.
+It drives the same setup flow as yagr setup and configures three things:

-- Your default LLM: provider, model, API key, optional base URL
+2. Your default LLM: provider, model, API key, optional base URL — shared across your n8n nodes automatically

 Runtime home